Distilling the Essence: Efficient Reasoning Distillation via Sequence Truncation: Introduction

 \begin{itemize} \item \textbf{RQ1:} Under controlled experimental conditions, which sections of an example, \emph{prompt (P), CoT,} and \emph{answer (A)}, are actually responsible for transferring reasoning capability to the student? \item \textbf{RQ2:} Can training with \emph{early and partial} segments match or approach the performance of training with \emph{full} sequences, thereby reducing training cost without sacrificing accuracy?

 \end{itemize}

 For RQ1, we show that inclusion of the CoT is the dominant factor for effective distillation.
-In particular, masking the (1) answer segment (P+CoT), (2) the prompt segment (CoT+A), (3) or both (CoT-only) during loss calculation results in minimal performance drop over loss calculation with the full sequence (P+CoT+A).
+In particular, masking (1) the answer segment (P+CoT), (2) the prompt segment (CoT+A), (3) or both (CoT-only) during loss calculation results in minimal performance drop over loss calculation with the full sequence (P+CoT+A).
 However, masking the CoT segment (in both A-only and P+A settings) results in drastic performance degradation of the student model.

-For RQ2, token-budget scaling reveals that using only the first half of tokens retains $\approx94\%$ of full-sequence performance on average.
+For RQ2, token-budget scaling reveals that beyond a certain length, longer training sequences result in performance plateaus on the downstream math tasks but demand compute resources to scale drastically.
+In particular, using only the first half of tokens retains $\approx91\%$ of full-sequence performance on average.
 In contrast, allocating the same budget to the second half of the sequence results in significantly lower accuracy, suggesting that the most critical reasoning signals are concentrated in the early tokens.
 Collectively, our results position sequence truncation as a new efficiency axis for reasoning distillation, offering a practical path to reduce training time and memory usage.
 To the best of our knowledge, we are the first to systematically study the supervision of sequence segments and training-time “overthinking” from the perspective of sequence truncation.